 Figure 1: Extract of the 1:50 000 map 3423 Plettenberg Bay (2006).
 Source of Map: Chief Directorate: National Geo-Spatial Information.
 Website: www.ngi.gov.za .
-Elaura 2 Coords Forth image of the property.
-Approximately helf of the lend is leasted in the Keyrheeme Diversetue

-- Figure 2: Google Earth image of the property.
-Approximately half of the land is located in the Keurbooms River estuary and cannot be developed. - Figure 3: The proposed development (Alternative 1, the preferred alternative).
-The location of the two stone features in the north of the property. - Figure 4: The contour map of the western portion of the property indicates the steep slope down to the estuary. - Figure 5: View (westward) of the elevated dune with the residence, overlooking the estuary. - Figure 6: View (eastward) from the front lawn of the house, toward the estuary. - Figure 7:View eastward, along the fence down to the Keurbooms River estuary.
-Note the height of the vegetation.Figure 8:View of vegetation in the northern section of the property. - Figure 9: The Rietvlei Road, which runs along the northern boundary of the property, is underlain by beach cobbles - Figure 10: The stone features photographed by Nilssen in 2009. - Figure 11: Tracks and sites recorded by Nilssen (2009).
-The red dots (1 & 2) indicate the location of the two cobble features.
+Figure 2: Google Earth image of the property.
+Approximately half of the land is located in the Keurbooms River estuary and cannot be developed.
+Figure 3: The proposed development (Alternative 1, the preferred alternative).
+The location of the two stone features in the north of the property.
+Figure 4: The contour map of the western portion of the property indicates the steep slope down to the estuary.
+Figure 5: View (westward) of the elevated dune with the residence, overlooking the estuary.
+Figure 6: View (eastward) from the front lawn of the house, toward the estuary.
+Figure 7: View eastward, along the fence down to the Keurbooms River estuary.
+Note the height of the vegetation.
+Figure 8: View of vegetation in the northern section of the property.
+Figure 9: The Rietvlei Road, which runs along the northern boundary of the property, is underlain by beach cobbles Figure 10: The stone features photographed by Nilssen in 2009.
+Figure 11: Tracks and sites recorded by Nilssen (2009).
+The red dots (1 & 2) indicate the location of the two cobble - features.

-- Survey by Webley (2022).
+Survey by Webley (2022).
 All the white stars represent quartzite cobbles.
 Their distribution is restricted to the area north of the white stippled line.
 The red stars represent the stone features.
 Stone Feature 1 (left) and stone feature 2 (right).
 The scale is 20cm in length.
 Cobbles scattered throughout the area in the undergrowth Figure 12: